Text Annotation and Association Objects

 Edit the Annotation Description

-Process Modeler automatically assigns a default value to a new Text Annotation element.
+Process Modeler automatically assigns a default value to a new Text Annotation object.
 However, change the annotation description to provide context to your Process model.

-Follow these steps to edit the annotation description for a Text Annotation element:
+Follow these steps to edit the annotation description for a Text Annotation object:

-1. Select the Text Annotation element from the Process model in which to edit its name.
+1. Select the Text Annotation object from the Process model in which to edit its name.

 2. Ensure that the Configuration panel displays.
 If not, show it.
 The Text to Show setting displays.

-3. In the Text to Show setting, edit the selected Text Annotation element's text to display in the Process model and then press Enter.
+3. In the Text to Show setting, edit the selected Text Annotation object's text to display in the Process model and then press Enter.

 Documentation Panel Settings